api3dao/old-api3-docs/docs/airnode/v0.5/reference/templates/aws-env.md

 Airnode to AWS.
 For more details, see the full description of the [aws.env](../deployment-files/aws-env.md) file.

-Do not place double quotes (") around the value of each field.
+Unlike `secrets.env`, do not place double quotes (") around the value of each field.

 ```sh
 AWS_ACCESS_KEY_ID=<FILL_*>